-However, the indoor scenes are extremely complex, resulting in human bodies occluded by desks, chairs, and other people \citep{SUN2022111593,choi2021application}.
+However, the indoor scenes are extremely complex owing to human bodies being occluded by desks, chairs, and other people \citep{SUN2022111593,choi2021application}.
 Therefore, to avoid the severe occlusion problem, occupancy detection methods based on head detection have been developed \citep{DBLP:journals/corr/abs-1809-08766,RN475,GUAN2015181,acquaah2020occupancy}.
-In addition, object/head detection methods can be cascaded with video analysis technologies to obtain higher detection performance \citep{SUN2022111593,dino2019video}.
+Object/head detection methods can be cascaded with video analysis technologies to obtain higher detection performance \citep{SUN2022111593,dino2019video}.

-\subsection{Indoor Head Detection}
+\subsection{Indoor head detection}

 Most related studies treat indoor head detection as a subtask of object detection.
-Early methods utilized hand-crafted features (Haar Features \citep{INSPEC:7176899}, Aggregate Channel Features \citep{RN610}, HOG Features\citep{RN475}, etc.) and classifiers to detect human heads.
-With the rapid development of deep learning, the mainstream of head detection method switches to the CNN-based object detection method \citep{DBLP:journals/corr/StewartA15,chouai2021new,khan2020robust,ISI:000604225500001,babu2017switching}.
+Early methods used hand-crafted features (Haar features \citep{INSPEC:7176899}, aggregate channel features \citep{RN610}, histogram of oriented gradients features\citep{RN475}, etc.) and classifiers to detect human heads.
+With the rapid development of deep learning, the mainstream of head detection method switched to CNN-based object detection methods \citep{DBLP:journals/corr/StewartA15,chouai2021new,khan2020robust,ISI:000604225500001,babu2017switching}.

 In practice, different from generic objects, human heads have special properties.
-Thus, the specific anchor size selection strategy~\citep{DBLP:journals/corr/abs-1809-08766}, multi-scale features aggregation strategy \citep{ISI:000380414100323,xiang2017joint}, attention selection strategy \citep{li2019dsfd,shen2019indoor}, and the relationship between heads and people matching strategy \citep{RN609} can effectively improve the detection performance.
+Thus, the specific anchor size selection strategy~\citep{DBLP:journals/corr/abs-1809-08766,Khan2021}, multi-scale features aggregation strategy \citep{ISI:000380414100323,xiang2017joint}, attention selection strategy \citep{li2019dsfd,shen2019indoor}, and the relationship between heads and people matching strategy \citep{RN609} can effectively improve detection performance.